fryesqa/new-challenger/README.md

 ## Usage

 After downloading or cloning, run npm install.
 There is a post-install npm script that will build and compile the client files using webpack.
-Then run node server/server.js or deploy remotely.

 Use psql (postgreSQL) for database, whether local or remote.
 Make sure to create the database and pass in user/pw, and connect to the database source as an environment variable.

+Be sure to get Facebook Client Key & Secret for authorization.

+For starting the app, run node server/server.js or deploy remotely.
 ## Requirements

 - Node 6.2.x